ifeanyiih/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - **6-print_numberz.c**: This C program prints all single digit numbers of base 10 starting from 0, using `putchar` function.
 - **7-print_tebahpla.c**: This C program prints the alphabets from 'z' to 'a', and a new line.
 - **8-print_base16.c**: This C program prints the numbers of base 16, starting from 0.
+- **9-print_comb.c**: This C program prints all possible combinations of single digit numbers.